FR

 Be recycle ready

-• Glass, white polystyrene foam and flexible plastics do not go in your curbside recycling.
-Take them to a redemption centre near you for recycling.
+• Glass, white foam packaging and flexible plastics do not go in your curbside recycling.
+Take them to a participating redemption centre near you for recycling.

 • Give containers a quick rinse before putting in your recycling.